 How Do You Avoid Taxes When You Sell a Rental Property?

-The best ways to minimize long-term capital gains taxes on your sale is to either sell when your taxable income is low enough to qualify for the 0% long-term capital gains rate, perform a 1031 exchange, roll your proceeds into a new investment property, or rent the property until you have lived in it as your primary residence for two of the past five years before selling.
-Each of these methods will require you to meet different standards, however, speaking with a CPA before you list your property on the market will be worth every penny.
+The best ways to minimize long-term capital gains taxes on your sale are to either sell when your taxable income is low enough to qualify for the 0% long-term capital gains rate, perform a 1031 exchange, roll your proceeds into a new investment property, or move into the property and live in it as your primary residence for two of the five years before you sell.
+Each of these methods will require you to meet different standards; however, speaking with a CPA before you list your property on the market will be worth every penny.

 What Is the Tax Loophole for Rental Property?